Lamfurst/sim_helper/README.md

 This repository is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgement
 This repository is based on the work of Dr.Hatem's open_planner package.
-See [open_planner](https://github.com/ZATiTech/open_planner)
+See [open_planner](https://github.com/ZATiTech/open_planner) for details.